MannLabs/scPortrait/docs/CONTRIBUTING.md

 to publish the created tag on GitHub.

-### Building and publishing the package on PyPI

-TBD

 ## Writing documentation

 Please write documentation for new or changed features and use-cases.
 This project uses [sphinx][] with the following features: